Human Resource Services

 Human Resource Services (HRS) facilitates the recruitment and search procedures for faculty personnel.

-Follow the advisory guidelines regarding the search process which are available from the Managers--Faculty Recruitment area of the HRS website at:
+Follow the advisory guidelines regarding the search process which are available from the Faculty Recruitment ToolKit website at:

 HRS maintains the online recruitment site, provides training and guidance, and assists the designated employing official for the department.
 (See 60.10 for definition of employing official.)